Present Simple

 Present Simple with Verb 'to Be' and 'to Have'

-Since 'to be' and 'to have' are auxiliary verbs, it takes different forms for different subjects.
-Take a look at the table below for the conjugation of the verb 'to be' and 'to have:'
+'To be' and 'to have' are auxiliary verbs which have irregular forms in the present simple tense.
+Take a look at the table below for the conjugation of the verb 'to be' and 'to have' in the present tense

 To Be To Have